PennyLaneAI/pennylane/doc/introduction/templates.rst

 .. currentmodule:: pennylane.templates.layers

 Layer architectures define sequences of trainable gates that are repeated like the layers in a neural network.
+Note arbitrary templates can also be layered using the :func:`~.subroutines.layer` function.

 .. customgalleryitem::
     :link: ../code/api/pennylane.templates.layers.CVNeuralNetLayers.html